koliangyu99/news-feed-recommender/README.md

-# news-feed-recommender
-Personalized news feed app that recommends articles using collaborative filtering and NLP with Transformers.
-Built with Flask, React, AWS Lambda, and Plotly Dash.
 # News Feed Recommender

 A personalized news feed system that mimics Meta’s News Feed behavior.
 Combines collaborative filtering and NLP embeddings to recommend content based on user preferences.